Do you have diarrhoea?

 Try some of the following:

-● Avoid foods that may irritate your bowel such as greasy, rich or spicy foods.
+- Avoid foods that may irritate your bowels such as greasy, rich or spicy foods.

 - You may find it helpful to cut down on your fibre intake until your diarrhoea settles.
 Fibre is found in wholegrain cereals and wholegrain bread, dried fruit,

 raw vegetables and salads, skins and pips on fruit and vegetables, beans, pulses and nuts.